breakintoprogram/breakintoprogram/README.md

 I was a games developer in the late '80s, with several games published to my name

-Currently working full-time as a software engineer in the UK

 In my leisure time I repair, code, and blog about retro computers and peripherals

 I am quite happy contributing to the various communitiies I'm involved in with no obligations